-JML only allows pure Java methods to be called in specifications [16].
-This is certainly understandable when relying on RAC: methods called should be defined so that the runtime can call them, and they should not have side-effects in order not to pollute the program they are supposed to annotate.
+JML allows pure Java methods to be called in specifications [18].
+This avoids having to write essentially duplicate logical functions that mimic Java functions.
+It is also useful when relying on RAC: methods called should be defined so that the runtime can call them, and they should not have side-effects in order not to pollute the program they are supposed to annotate.
+JML also permits model (logical) functions to be used in specifications; if the model function does not have a body, then RAC cannot be used.
+But for deductive verification, the properties of a model function can be specified axiomatically.

-In our setting, it is desirable to allow calls to logical functions in specifications.
-These functions may be defined, like program ones, but they may also be only declared (with a suitable declaration of reads clause) and defined through an axiomatization.
+ACSL focuses on deductive verification and currently only allows calls to logical functions in specifications.
+These functions may be defined, like program functions, but they may also be only declared (with a suitable declaration of reads clause) and their behavior defined through an axiomatization.
 This makes for richer specifications that may be useful either in automatic or in manual deductive verification.